Ciao!

 I kept moving, both mentally and physically.
 At nineteen I went to Australia, then to Canada a few years later.
 I spent some time in London before starting my Bachelor’s degree in Bologna.
 Living abroad taught me that understanding people comes before teaching them anything.
 Language, culture, and learning all break down quickly without empathy.
 That lesson stayed with me.

 During my second year at university, I joined an exchange program and studied in Osaka at Kansai Gaidai University.
-While there, I started teaching English at a small language school.
-Teaching felt right almost immediately.
-It was not about being impressive or confident.
-It simply felt natural to help someone understand, try, and improve.
-Feedback from students and colleagues made me realize that this was something I wanted to keep doing and build my life around.
+While I was there, I started teaching English at a small language school.

 icuwadaiko1990